Fact Checked

 Why am I waking up choking?

-Choking in sleep or waking up choking is a symptom of different disorders and health complications, most commonly the sleep disorder Obstructive Sleep Apnoea (OSA).
+Choking in sleep or waking up choking is a symptom of the sleep disorder Obstructive Sleep Apnoea (OSA).

 What does choking in sleep feel like?